-- (i) On December 19, 2019, the Company granted 1,330,000 options to certain officers, directors and consultants of the Company under its stock option plan.
-All options are exercisable at \$0.25 per common share.
-The options granted to officers and directors expire in 5 years and the options granted to consultants expire in 2 years.
-The resulting fair value of \$269,000 was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 118-134%; a risk-free interest rate of 1.67-1.69%, and an expected average life of 2 5 years.
-The options vested immediately, market price per share \$0.25. - (ii) On September 9, 2020, the Company granted 945,000 options to certain officers, directors and consultants of the Company under its stock option plan.
+- (i) On September 9, 2020, the Company granted 945,000 options to certain officers, directors and consultants of the Company under its stock option plan.
 All options are exercisable at \$0.30 per common share.
 The options expire in 3-5 years.
 The resulting fair value of \$244,000 was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 132%; a risk-free interest rate of 0.37%, and an expected average life of 3-5 years, market price per share \$0.30.
+The options vested immediately. - (ii) On June 10, 2021, the Company granted 150,000 options to a consultant of the Company under its stock option plan.
+The options are exercisable at \$0.25 per common share and expire in 2 years.
+The resulting fair value of \$26,000 was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 134%; a risk-free interest rate of 0.31%, and an expected average life of 2 years, market price per share \$0.26.
+The options vested immediately. - (iii) On July 16, 2021, the Company's issued 1,790,000 stock options to certain officers, directors and consultants of the company under its incentive stock option plan.
+The stock options have an exercise price of \$0.33 cents per share.
+The options granted to officers and directors expire in five years, and the options granted to consultants expire in three years.
+The resulting fair value of \$470,000 was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 128%-129%; a risk-free interest rate of 0.62%-0.87%, and an expected average life of 3-5 years, market price per share \$0.33.
 The options vested immediately.